cisco-ce/roomos.cisco.com/doc/TechDocs/WebEngine.md

 ## Which Cisco devices are web compatible?

-Any 'newer' devices, such as Boards (Webex Board, Board Pro), Room Kits, Room systems and Desk series.
-For a complete list,
+Any 'newer' devices, such as the Cisco Board series, the Cisco Room series and the Cisco Desk series, except the Desk Hub.
+The DX series and the SX series are not supported.

-As of CE 9.9, the web engine is available on both cloud and on-premise deployments.
+Both cloud and on-premise deployments are supported.

 ## What about devices without a touch screen?